ronayoari/DataScientistProject/README.md

 ***[Dataset](http://www.gutenberg.org/cache/epub/8001/pg8001.txt)***

 ---
+The Code in python with RNN algorithm used to generate the data recovery model documented and explained in the ipython notebook: "Report".

+# Installations:
+**Anaconda for Windows**
+Windows 64-BIT
+Anaconda Version: Anaconda 2
+including Python 2.7
+**NLTK**
+Version: 64-bit Version
+**NUMPY**
+**THEANO**
+For using GPU : **NVIDIA Nsight HUD Launcher 4.7**
+---
 # 1. Choosing the data collection sequences
 ---
 ## - Collection of data that we have chosen for this project is: